MRezaNasirloo/Slick/docs/CustomViews.md

         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_custom_view);
         customView = (CustomView) findViewById(R.id.custom_view);
-        customView.onBind("some_random_id");// <--- Sending a unique id insures you don't lose your presenter if you have mutiple instance of your view
+        customView.onBind("some_random_id");// <--- Sending a unique id insures you won't lose
+        // your presenter if you have mutiple instance of your view }
-    }

     @Override
     protected void onDestroy() {
         super.onDestroy();
         ViewPresenter_Slick.onDestroy(customView); //<--- onDestroy notification should be passed to the generated class
-        // It's possible to send the `onDestory` callbacks with the view's id if you don't have access to its instance anymore.
+        // It's possible to send the `onDestory` callbacks with the view's id,
+        // if you don't have access to its instance anymore.
 (View hosted in Fragment)
         // ViewPresenter_Slick.onDestroy("some_random_id", this);
     }
 }